nunoarmada/kxconfig/CONTRIBUTING.md

 # Contributing Guide

-Thank you for considering contributing to `kubectx-merge`!
+Thank you for considering contributing to `kubectx-config`!
 This document provides guidelines for contributions.

 ## 📋 How to Contribute